Chief Mentor & Board Chair

 While at the GWU, he co-founded GWU Pro Bono Matters, a post-graduate led pro bono group based at the GWU Law Department that engages in human rights advocacy.
 Prior to coming to Durham, he served as a Legislative Assistant to a Member of Parliament to Shri Derek O Brien in India.
 He was also a Policy Officer at Centre for Internet and Society, New Delhi where he undertook the ‘Future of Work’ program.
 Since 2019, he has been working in a think-tank – ‘The Dialogue’ on issues concerning privacy, Internet governance, surveillance, and encryption policies.

 Arpit Gupta is currently a lawyer.
 He graduated from National Law University, Jodhpur in 2016, after which he worked with Shardul Amarchand Mangaldas & Co.
 (SAM & Co.) for two years and as a Senior Associate at Ikigai Law.

 In 2018, he was selected for the Legislative Assistant to a Member of Parliament (LAMP) Fellowship programme.
 As part of the programme, he worked with Shri Mallikarjun Kharge, former Member of Parliament (Lok Sabha) and former Leader of Opposition in the Lok Sabha.
 Along with researching on a wide range of issues from the Rafale deal to crop insurance schemes in India, he also worked extensively on the issue of appointment of the director of the Central Bureau of Investigation (CBI).

-At Ikigai Law, he has worked extensively on data governance-related issues in India (including the Personal Data Protection Bill, 2019) and digital payments-related issues.
+At Ikigai Law, he worked extensively on data governance-related issues in India (including the Personal Data Protection Bill, 2019) and digital payments-related issues.
 Other technology-related policy areas that he has dealt with include e-commerce, intermediary liability, cybersecurity and digital health.

 Chair, Intellectual Property